indigo-astronomy/indigo/README.md

 87. Interactive Astronomy SkyRoof driver

 ## This is under development
-1. ASCOM driver for INDIGO mount
-2. ASCOM driver for INDIGO focuser
-3. a-Box Adaptive optics driver
+1. a-Box Adaptive optics driver

 ------------------------------------------------------------------------------------------------
 ## How to build INDIGO